BENTONVILLE -- Owen Dyer is hanging on by his fingertips on the latest season of "American Ninja Warrior." That's just how he likes it.

 "He is so strong at just everything in here," Saling said.

-Dyer said the key to progressing in the sport is finding what skill he likes most and spending a lot of time focusing on it.
+Owen said the key to progressing in the sport is finding what skill he likes most and spending a lot of time focusing on it.

 "My favorite things to train is upper body and grip, but then I can't forget about the balance and lower body obstacles when I get onto the course," he said.
 "Those are important to earn points while you're running the course."

-Owen Dyer's passion for the sport and grip obstacles inspired him to invent Dyer Situation Limits holds, which he said are being sold to home, ninja and rock gyms.
+Owen's passion for the sport and grip obstacles inspired him to invent Dyer Situation Limits holds, which he said are being sold to home, ninja and rock gyms.

 "You always hear people say 'I got in a dire situation,'" Brent Dyer said.
 "We just play off of our name and then call them 'Dyer Situation.
 Limits.'"